mufana/mufana.github.io/_posts/2018-07-26-PowerShell-Jira.md

 #### How to authenticate

 I need to know how to authenticate to the API.
-According to the documentation, there are currently three methods of authentication.
+According to the documentation, Currently I can chose from three methods of authentication.

 * oAuth
 * Cookie based